avaframe/FlowPy/readme.md

 ## Motivation

 ![Image](img/Motivation_2d.png)
-*Fig. 1: Definition of angles and geometric measures for the calculation of z_delta, where s is the projected distance along the path and z(s) the corresponding altitude.*
+*Fig. 1: Definition of angles and geometric measures for the calculation of Z<sup>&delta;</sup>, where s is the projected distance along the path and z(s) the corresponding altitude.*

 The model equations that determine the run out in three dimensional terrain are mainly motivated with respect to simple, geometric, two dimensional concepts [3,4] in conjunction with ideas existing algorithms for flow routing in three dimensional terrain [1,2], controlling the main routing and final stopping of the flow.